mmiche/predictMe/README.md

 <img src="vignettes/Fig7.png" style="width:6.94444in" alt="Figure 7" /><figcaption aria-hidden="true">Figure 7</figcaption>
 </figure>

 Such and probably many other detailed investigations could be conducted, if one wanted to focus on several aspects of the individual prediction performance, be it particularly accurate predictions or particularly inaccurate ones, or in between.

-Notably, it might initially appear surprising that some differences of almost zero (close to perfect prediction) can be 1 bin away from the bull’s eye bin (green points in figure 7, very close to the dashed red line).
-The explanation for this is an individual’s measured outcome being very close to the border of one bin, e.g., 40.01, while the predicted outcome was very close to this border, but still in the lower bin, e.g., 39.99.
+Notably, it might initially appear surprising that some differences of almost zero (close to perfect prediction) can be 1 bin away from the bull's eye bin (green points in figure 7, very close to the dashed red line).
+The explanation for this is an individual's measured outcome being very close to the border of one bin, e.g., 40.01, while the predicted outcome was very close to this border, but still in the lower bin, e.g., 39.99.
+For a further short discussion of this evident flaw, see headline 'Bin noise' at the bottom of this vignette.

 ### Binary (b) outcome